-492. Responsibility.
+Responsibility.

-(1) For the purposes of the registration of companies under this Ordinance, the Minister shall appoint a person known as the Registrar of Companies and such other officers as may be necessary to assist the Registrar in the exercise of his functions under this Ordinance.

-(2) The Registrar of Companies is, under the general supervision of the Minister, responsible for the administration of this Ordinance.
+493. (1) For the purposes of the registration of companies under this Ordinance, the Minister shall appoint a person known as the Registrar of Companies and such other (2) The Registrar of Companies is, under the general supervision of the Minister, responsible for the administration of this Ordinance.